Youth on A Mission

 - Student applications are due on Sept.
 8, 2023.

 - When will I hear back that I have been accepted into the program?

 - Students should hear back by Sept.
 20, 2023.

 - When are mentor and volunteer applications due?

 - Both applications are due Sept.
 8.

 - What is the age range for Youth On A Mission?

 - The program prioritizes high school sophomores and juniors, however, will consider freshmen and seniors.

 - What is the time commitment for the Program?

-- Students should prepare to attend a two-day weekend retreat in October and one session a month on Saturdays.
+- Students should prepare to attend a three-day weekend retreat in October and one session a month on Saturdays.
 In addition, students create and present a presentation to the Town Council at the end of the program in late April/early May.